-- establishment of a mechanism (the Working Heritage Business Plan) to fund ongoing repairs and maintenance of this iconic heritage property and its environmental values for public benefit; - active promotion and facilitation of public access to and use of parts of the Estate, including parts of the House and Garden itself and other facilities: - support for and promotion of the historic and heritage values of Fernhill and Penrith's rural heritage more broadly; and - contribution to local economic activity and employment through the use of existing shops and services to access day to day needs, and for provision of goods and services, staff and other requirements for regular activities and signature events.
+- establishment of a mechanism (the Working Heritage Business Plan) to fund ongoing repairs and maintenance of this iconic heritage property and its environmental values for public benefit - active promotion and facilitation of public access to and use of parts of the Estate, including parts of the House and Garden itself and other facilities - support for and promotion of the historic and heritage values of Fernhill and Penrith's rural heritage more broadly - contribution to local economic activity and employment through the use of existing shops and services to access day to day needs, and for provision of goods and services, staff and other requirements for regular activities and major events and - strengthen community cohesion

 However, the proposal raises a number of potential social impact issues which may be of concern to the local community or others in the wider area.
-These include general traffic, traffic noise, parking and safety impacts associated with signature events and public accessibility to events and activities.
-Consideration of those have led to a careful allocation of number of events - maximum of 4-6 a year, and maximum number people of up to 15,000 for a signature event with many much smaller.
-Management of Transport forms part of operational management requirements and are governed by safety standards.
+These include general traffic, traffic noise, parking and safety impacts associated with major/signature events and public accessibility to events and activities.
+Consideration of those transport issues are contained in the previous section on infrastructure.